decretist/Dissertation/Chapter3/chapter3.markdown

 > The name as an individual trademark is not enough when one works
 > within a textual tradition.[68]

-This is significant.
+This point is significant.
 We face in the *Decretum* a problem concerning authorship that medieval textual scholars like Abelard and Gratian himself would have found quite familiar: a textual tradition to which the name of Gratian became attached quite early on "as an individual trademark."
 Furthermore, Foucault's theory of literary authorship is substantially derived from the work of the figure that Gratian's twelfth-century contemporaries, most notably Abelard, considered supremely authoritative on precisely this kind of problem.[69]

 > How, then can one attribute several discourses to one and the same
 > author?
 How can one use the author function to determine if one is